How To Manage Typhoid In Your Child

 12-year-old Juhi Alaparthi is fond of spicy food.
 She often gorges on street foods like noodles, kababs, samosas in a food stall near her school.
 What Juhi does not realise is that there is a dirty canal right next to that stall.
 And, the owner of the food stall uses the canal water to wash the plates.
 Soon, Juhi falls ill with high fever accompanied by a headache.
 Later, when her parents take her to the doctor, she is diagnosed with typhoid.

 Like Juhi, many children fall sick with typhoid because of consuming food prepared in unhygienic conditions.
-ParentCircle talks to Dr HemaPriya Natesan, founder and chief editor of MyLittleMoppet, Chennai about typhoid in children and what parents can do to prevent it.
+ParentCircle talks to Dr HemaPriya Natesan, founder and chief editor of MyLittleMoppet, Chennai about typhoid fever in children, its causes, symptoms and what parents can do to prevent it.

-The symptoms of typhoid may appear after seven to 14 days after contracting the disease.
+The symptoms of typhoid may appear after 7 to 14 days after contracting the disease.
 In some cases, the child may not become sick for even two months after contracting the disease.
-The symptoms include:
+The symptoms of typhoid include:

 In addition to the above symptoms, the child will feel uneasy and restless most of the times.